akruszewski/gibl/manuscript/chapter2.md

 It is not important to understand what this code does, rather how such programs are represented internally in programming languages.

 Lisps do not have the restriction of a special syntax like C has, for example.
 The code that we will write will be the actual abstract syntax tree.
 This is why Lisps rely on prefix notation.
-Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special syntax where sometimes some functionalities overlap with existing ones.
+Thus, Lisps are based on a minimalistic design, so we do not get the overhead of many other languages that have special syntax where sometimes some functionalities overlap.

 Due to this minimalism, building a cryptocurrency (or anything, for that matter) in Lisp will imply that you can do the same in most other programming languages with ease.
-This programming language favors function composition, and further in the book, we'll see the interesting properties that composition offers and how easily we can maintain and extend our code.
+This programming language favors function composition, and further in the book we'll see the interesting properties that composition offers and how easily we can maintain and extend our code.

 I> ### Definition 6
 I>
 I> The syntactic elements in Lisp are symbolic expressions or S-expressions.
-S-expressions can be either a symbol or a list.
+S-expressions have a value of either a symbol or a list.

 S-expressions form the syntax of a Lisp.
-Thus, the word syntax has a special meaning in Lisps, compared to other languages.
-With macros as part of the core language, it's possible to extend the syntax[^ch2n1].
+Thus, the word syntax has a special meaning in Lisps compared to other languages.
+With macros as part of the core language it's possible to extend this syntax[^ch2n1].

 The Racket programming language that we will use in this book is a multi-paradigm programming language, belonging to the Lisp family.